p-roman/GarminConnectUploader/README.md

 GarminConnectUploader
 =====================

-Uploads .tcx, .fit, and .gpx files to Garmin Connect site.
+Uploads .tcx, .fit, and .gpx files (which have already been extracted from your Garmin device) to the Garmin Connect site.

 This is a slightly modified version of David Lotton's uploader, which can be found here: http://sourceforge.net/projects/gcpuploader/